 ρt,s= 11+e(-βs- c=1ciθs,cXs,c,t) Eq.
 4.3

-Here, a matrix
+Here, a matrix, Xs,c,t, of mean-scaled covariate values c,

-Upon surviving their first summer at sea, Chum salmon migrate to the Eastern Aleutian Islands and Western Gulf of Alaska, where they spend up to five years at sea before returning to the Yukon River (Farley et al. 2024).
-The first winter in the GOA is hypothesized to be a critical life stage step.
+Upon surviving their first summer at sea, fall Chum salmon migrate to the Eastern Aleutian Islands and Western Gulf of Alaska (GOA), where they spend up to five years at sea before returning to the Yukon River (Farley et al. 2024).
+The first winter is hypothesized to be a critical period in the life stage of juvenile salmon (Beamish and Mahnken 2001, Farley et al. 2007).
 Thus, survival was estimated during the first winter at sea, κt,s=m.
 Survival during the first winter at sea was estimated using the Beverton-Holt transition function described above (Eq.
-4.2) and the productivity parameter, which informs the maximum survival rate, was estimated conditional on environmental covariates described in Table 1 for the marine stage.
+4.2), and the productivity parameter, which informs the maximum survival rate, was estimated conditional on the cumulative degree days in the eastern Aleutian Islands as described in Table2 .
 Survival from the first winter at sea, κt,s=m, was multiplied by the number of juvenile fish, Nt,s=j, to yield the number of fish that survive their first winter at sea, Nt,s=m.

 Nt,s=m= κt,s=m * Nt,s=j Eq.
 4.4

 The number of fish returning to the Yukon River are based on calendar year, which is indexed by y=t+a+1.
-The number of returning fish, Ny,s=r,a, depended on age structured natural mortality rates, Ma and the proportion of fish that return to spawn from each brood year, ωa.
+The number of returning fish, Ny,s=r,a, depended on age-structured natural mortality rates, Ma, and the proportion of fish that mature and return to spawn from each brood year, ωa.

 Ny,s=r,a= (Nt,s=m*ωa)*e-a=1aMa Eq.
 4.5

 We assumed a fixed natural mortality for ages 4-6, Ma, where the annual mortality rate was 0.06.
 This represents the assumption that older fish had a higher marine mortality than younger fish (Beamish 2018), but that overall ocean mortality after the first winter at sea was low.
-The maturity schedule for Chum salmon was assumed to vary over time randomly, relative to an average maturity schedule.
-The proportion of fish returning to the Yukon River at each ocean age a in from each brood year t, ωt,a, was estimated as a Dirichlet hyper-distribution arising from a mean age at maturity probability vector, πa.
-Annual deviations from the mean age at maturity were determined by an inverse dispersion parameter, D.
+The maturity schedule for Chum salmon was assumed to vary randomly over time, relative to an average maturity schedule.
+The proportion of fish maturing and returning to the Yukon River at each ocean age, a, from each brood year t, ωt,a, was estimated as a Dirichlet hyper-distribution arising from a mean age-at-maturity probability vector, πa.
+Annual deviations from the mean age-at-maturity were determined by an inverse dispersion parameter, D.

 ωt,a ~ D(πa1D2) Eq.
 4.6

 Returning fish, Ny,s=r,a, were subject to terminal harvest determined by annual fishing mortality in each calendar year y, Fy, and age-specific selectivity, λa.
-The resulting catch at age in calendar year y is:
+The resulting catch-at-age in calendar year y is:

 Cy,a=Ny,s=r,a1-e-λaFy Eq.
 4.7